Johannis de Rijke

-Johannis de Rijke (ヨハニス・デ・レーケ, Yohanisu de Rēke) was a Dutch civil engineer and a foreign advisor to the Japanese government in Meiji period Japan.
-He made significant contributions in the enhancement of Japan's river systems and the development of its port facilities, which were vital in the industrialisation and infrastructure advancement of the nation during the Meiji era.
+Johannis de Rijke (ヨハニス・デ・レーケ, Yohanisu de Rēke) was a Dutch civil engineer and a foreign advisor to the Japanese government.
+He made significant contributions to the enhancement of Japan's river systems to improve drainage, flood prevention and navigation, as well as the development of its port facilities, which were important for the rapid economic development that took place in Imperial Japan beginning with the Meiji Restoration in 1868.
+He also undertook projects in the Netherlands along with significant work in China.

-Arriving in Japan in 1873, he was instrumental in the amelioration of the Yodo River in Osaka and the Kiso River in Nagoya.
-He played an integral role in the development of the Yokohama and Kobe ports, turning them into significant hubs of international trade.
+Arriving in Japan in 1873, de Rijke oversaw improvements to the Yodo River in Osaka and the Kiso River in Nagoya.
+He also played an integral role in civil engineering works at the Yokohama and Kobe ports, with improvements that enabled the ports to become significant hubs of international trade.

-De Rijke's efforts were instrumental in substantially mitigating flood risks, enhancing navigational capabilities, and boosting trade and transportation, thereby accelerating Japan's modernisation.
+The impacts of de Rijke's work in Japan included the mitigation of flood risks, improvements to sewerage networks, enhanced navigational capabilities, and major port works which contributed to improvements in Japan's international trade and transportation.
+He was awarded the Order of the Sacred Treasures for his achievements.